oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/ExportFile.md

  1. What is the purpose of the `ExportFile` case class?
    - The `ExportFile` case class is used to represent a file that is being exported, and it contains a `filename` field that specifies the name of the file.
 2. What is the significance of the GNU Lesser General Public License mentioned in the code?
-   - The GNU Lesser General Public License is the license under which the `alephium` library is distributed, and it allows users to modify and redistribute the library under certain conditions.
+   - The GNU Lesser General Public License is the license under which the `oxyg3nium` library is distributed, and it allows users to modify and redistribute the library under certain conditions.
 3. What is the `org.oxyg3nium.api.model` package used for?
-   - The `org.oxyg3nium.api.model` package contains the `ExportFile` case class and potentially other model classes that are used in the `alephium` API.
+   - The `org.oxyg3nium.api.model` package contains the `ExportFile` case class and potentially other model classes that are used in the `oxyg3nium` API.